fleetbase/solid/README.md

 ![image](https://github.com/fleetbase/solid/assets/58805033/dcfe2953-71d4-41c0-9243-36811b52017e)

-Next steps would be to continue to update the UI from feedback and also conduct thourough testing and documentation.
+Next steps would be to continue to update the UI from feedback and also conduct thorough testing and documentation.
+UI enhancements will be things like viewing the specific pods created as well as last synced.

 ### Features: